-In appropriate cases, complaints will lead to the initiation of disciplinary procedures, which will include a non-criminal fact finding investigation.
-As set forth in the university's Student Conduct Code, the university disciplinary process will be prompt, fair, transparent and conducted by impartial board members or a third party neutral.
-These entities have appropriate training on issues of sexual assault, domestic and dating violence, stalking, and sexual exploitation and on conducting hearings that protect victim's safety and promote accountability.
-The Student Conduct Code provides that:
+In appropriate cases, Formal Complaints of Sexual Harassment (as defined by the university's policy on Preventing and Addressing Sexual Misconduct) will lead to the initiation of disciplinary procedures, which will include a non-criminal fact finding investigation.
+As set forth in the university's policy on Preventing and Addressing Sexual Misconduct and the university's Student Conduct Code, the university disciplinary process will be prompt, fair, transparent and conducted by impartial board members or a third party neutral.
+These entities have appropriate training on issues of sexual assault, domestic and dating violence, stalking, and sexual exploitation and on conducting hearings that protect the safety of those who have experienced sexual misconduct and promote accountability.
+Training materials are available upon request from the Title IX Coordinator.
+The University policy provides that: